David Morrissey: Charity work

 In 2009, Morrissey and a team of filmmakers ran a series of drama workshops for Palestinian refugee children in Beirut, in conjunction with the UNRWA.
 On his return to England, he set up the Creative Arts School Trust (CAST), a charity for the purpose of training teachers and continuing the workshops in Lebanon and elsewhere.

 Morrissey is a patron of The SMA Trust (a charity that funds research into spinal muscular atrophy), Liverpool's Unity Theatre, and the human rights organisation Reprieve.

 Personal life

 Morrissey was introduced to novelist Esther Freud by actor Danny Webb, and the two dated for around 13 years before marrying in a ceremony on Southwold Pier on 12 August 2006.
-They had a daughter and two sons together before separating in 2020.
+They had a daughter, Anna, and two sons, Albie and Gene, before separating in 2020.
 They had split their time between homes in North London and Walberswick.

 Morrissey is a lifelong supporter of his hometown football team Liverpool FC and the Labour Party.
 In 2014, he was one of 200 public figures who were signatories to an open letter in The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in that year's referendum on the issue.

+In May 2026 he appeared on BBC Radio 4's Desert Island Discs, where his choices included "You'll Never Walk Alone" by Gerry and the Pacemakers, Keith Jarrett's The Köln Concert, Leonard Bernstein's On the Waterfront and The Beatles' "She's Leaving Home".
+In the episode, he discusses being a recovering alcoholic who has been sober for 21 years as of 2026.